lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 ![](/img/covid19/f6.png)
 ***Image 6**: Daily variation of COVID-19 cases in China, as of 18 Apr 2020*

 The initial section of the series seems more like a straight line than an exponential curve, considering the two peaks on January 28 and February 02, while the number of new cases started to decrease rapidly and without major variations -- except for the peak of 15136 new cases on 13 February 2020, which clearly differs from the other periods.
-Disregarding this anomalous point, we can see a practically linear trend between Febryary 02 and February 23, from which the series resembles a straight line -- again, a rare pattern in contagious diseases.
+Disregarding this anomalous point, we can see a practically linear trend between February 02 and February 23, from which the series resembles a straight line -- again, a rare pattern in contagious diseases.

 See below the same graph comparing Hubei with all other provinces: